icosane/esoragoto/README.md

 ## About

-[This site](https://esoragoto.herokuapp.com/) was developed as my course work, and it deals with the Kuramoto's model of synchronization.
+[This site](https://esoragoto.herokuapp.com/) was developed as my course work, and it deals with modeling the Kuramoto's model.
-It runs on Heroku and is using mpld3, a web wrapper for matplotlib, which allows you to build graphs in real time.
+It runs on Heroku and is using mpld3, a web wrapper for matplotlib, which allows you to model graphs in real time.
 Using this repository you can deploy your own instance and customize it to your liking.

 ## Deploy your own instance of this site using Heroku